-The federal solar tax credit, also known as the solar Investment Tax Credit (ITC), allows you to receive a 26% deduction on federal taxes for the cost of installing a solar panel system.
+The federal solar tax credit, also known as the solar Investment Tax Credit (ITC), allows you to receive a deduction on your federal taxes equal to 30% of your solar panel installation costs for the cost of installing a solar panel system.
 The policy was introduced as part of the Energy Policy Act of 2005 and was initially set to expire in 2007.
 However, Congress has extended the policy multiple times, giving homeowners more time to take advantage of the deduction.

-Although the policy has remained the same since its introduction, the deduction for residential systems has decreased over time.
-From 2016 to 2019, homeowners could receive a 30% deduction.
-In 2020, the deduction was reduced to 26% and will remain at that rate for the remainder of 2022.
-By 2023, the ITC will drop to 22% and will end by 2024.
+Although the policy has remained the same since its introduction, the rate has fluctuated.
+It was set at 30% from 2016 to 2019, but reduced to 26% in 2020 and was set to remain at that rate for the remainder of 2022.

 Do I Qualify for the Federal Solar Tax Credit?

 The ITC is available for solar customers throughout the United States.
 However, the federal government outlines specific qualifications that must be met to take advantage of the tax credit.
 Before applying for the solar investment tax credit, make sure you meet these qualifications.

 New Solar Power System Installed During a Qualifying Tax Year

 You must have your solar panel installation completed within the qualifying time period.
 Homeowners have until Dec.
 31, 2032 to receive the 30% tax credit.
 Otherwise, you will receive 26% in 2033 and 22% in 2034.